naveen4152/kubernetes_works/Kubernetes-Challenges/challenge-2.md

     containers:
         - name: fresco-nginx-container
           image: nginx
-          env: featch the value of server_URL_ENV from previous config map
+          env: fetch the value of server_URL_ENV from previous config map

 Test your configuration by executing this command kubectl exec -it fresco-nginx-pod -- sh -c env | grep SERVER_URL_ENV